Outrageous Predictions

 Expense ratios vary based on the type of fund, reflecting differences in management approach, investment strategies, and operational requirements.

-Funds focused on specific sectors or themes, such as technology, renewable energy, or emerging markets, often have higher expense ratios.
+Funds focused on specific sectors or themes, such as technology, renewable energy, or emerging markets, can often have higher expense ratios.
 The added complexity of managing these funds involves specialised research and unique market risks.

 Expense ratios for these funds may range from 0.5% to 1.5% for actively managed options and from 0.1% to 0.5% for passive sector ETFs.